optimagic-dev/optimagic/docs/source/algorithms.md

     Minimize a scalar function usinng the Grey Wolf Optimizer.

     The grey wolf optimizer was proposed by :cite:`Mirjalili2014`.
-The pygmo implementation that is wrapped by estimagic is pased on the pseudo code provided in that paper.
+The pygmo implementation that is wrapped by optimagic is pased on the pseudo code provided in that paper.

     This algorithm is a classic example of a highly criticizable line of search that led